 Read HERE to find some ways to incorporate movement into your classroom.

 A lot of schools have student awards, and I believe in awarding responsible behavior.
 However, a lot of students with ADHD will never win no matter how hard they are trying, because by nature, they are impulsive, slow to start, slow to finish, and it just seems like they aren’t following the rules.
 It may not always look like it, but they are trying.
 When no one recognizes those efforts, even if those efforts don’t look like everyone else’s, that can be really hard.

 I’m a huge supporter of student incentives.
-And no, I don’t feel like we need to celebrate successes that are not real.
+And no, I don’t feel like we need to celebrate every little thing a student does.
 However, when a student does well, a quick pat on the back, a sticker, a stamp, or a note on the desk can go a long way.
-I know this isn’t something I should have to say, but when your child comes home defeated day after day because he’s trying his very best, to the point of exhaustion, and the teacher never says a kind word . . . it takes the joy out of learning very quickly.
+I know this isn’t something I should have to say, but when your child comes home defeated day after day because he’s trying his very best, to the point of exhaustion, but he doesn’t hear a kind word . . . it takes the joy out of learning very quickly.

-Try to build the child up by recognizing his accomplishments or his effort rather than tear him down because he doesn’t function exactly as the other students do.
+We can try to build the child up by recognizing his or her accomplishments or effort rather than tear the student down because he or she doesn’t function exactly as the other students do.
 When I do student awards, I don’t compare students to one another, because they are all so different.
 I look for progress that the student is making for him or herself.

 3. Provide choice.